xenoinc/Pomodoro/README.md

 * Pause/Stop/Start

-# TDL-Pomodoro

-This ToDoList plug-in is currently under heavy development and not considered ready for use by the public.

-## Project Goals
-The simple go is to create a Pomodoro Timer (Tomato Timer) which can be used with the ToDoList application

 ## Pomodoro Technique
 Pomodoro (/Po-mo`-do-ro/)simply means, tomato in Italian.

-The **Pomodoro Technique** is a time management metnod developed by Francesco Cirillo in the late 1980s.
+The **Pomodoro Technique** is a time management method developed by Francesco Cirillo in the late 1980s.
 The technique uses a timer to break down work into intervals, traditionally 20 minutes in length, separated by short breaks.
 These intervals are called **pomodoros**, the plural in English of the Italian word _pomodoro_, which means **tomato**.
 The method is based on the idea that frequent breaks can improve mental agility.

 More information can be found at [PomodoroTechnique.com](http://pomodorotechnique.com/), or just read about it on Wikipedia.